-JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+JORC Code explanation Commentary

+Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 Hole diameter was 5.5" (140mm) reverse circulation percussion (RC).
 Drill holes were generally angled -60 towards the east to intersect the interpreted geology as close to perpendicular as possible.
-Sampling was undertaken by collecting 1m cone split samples at selected intervals and 2-5m composite samples throughout the remainder of the drillhole.
+Sampling was undertaken by collecting 1m conseplit samples at selected intervals and 2-5m composite samples throughout the remainder of the drillhole.
 Samples were collected in calico bags for dispatch to the sample laboratory.
-Sample preparation is in 3-5kg pulverizing mills, followed by sample splitting to a 200g pulp which will then be analysed by Intertek Genalysis Perth using methods 4AE/OE (multi-acid digest) in Teflon tubes.
-Analysis by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry and for higher precision analyses (eg. Ni > 1%) method 4AH/OE, modified (for higher precision) multi-acid digest.
-Additionally, selected samples will be analysed for platinum group elements (Au, Pt, Pd) via 25g fire assay (Intertek method FA25/MS) with mass-spectrometer finish.
-Drilling techniques Drill type (e.g. core, reverse circulation, open- hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Drilling technique was Reverse Circulation (RC) with hole diameter of 140mm face sampling hammer.
-Hole depths ranged from 100m to 240m.
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed Measures taken to maximise sample recovery and ensure representative nature of the samples Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-RC drill recoveries were visually estimated from volume of sample recovered.
-All sample recoveries within the mineralized zone were above 80% of expected.
-RC samples were visually checked for recovery, moisture and contamination and notes were made in the logs.
-Not applicable at this stage however it is expected that there is no relationship between recovery and grade, and therefore no sample bias.
+Sample preparation was in 3-5kg pulverizing mills followed by sample splitting to a 200g pulp which will then be analysed by Intertek Genalysis Pertfusing methods 4AE/OE (multi-acid digest) in Teflon tubes.
+Analysis by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometer and for higher precision analyses (eg. Ni > 1% method 4AH/OE, modified (for higher precision multi-acid digest.
+Selected samples were also analysed for platinum group elements (Au, Pt, Pd) via 25g firm assay (Intertek method FA25/MS) with mass spectrometer finish.
+Downhole electromagnetic (DHEM) surveys were undertaken by Vortex Geophysics, an independent geophysical contractor.
+The following equipment specifications and data sampling techniques were employed:

+TRANSMITTER

+Transmitter system (Tx) VTX-100

+Base Frequency (Hz) 0.25 Hz

+Current (A) ~100amps

+RECEIVER AND SENSOR

+DHEM System Digi Atlantis system

+Components B(a,u,v)

+Window Timing SMARTem Standard

+Stacks Minimum stacks required to obtain clean data

+Readings Minimum three repeatable

+GEOMETRY

+Station Spacing (m) 10m with 5m infill where required

+Loop Dimensions (m) 200x200m

+Loop Turns 1

+Coordinate System(s) GDA94 MGA zone 51

+Drilling echniques Drill type (e.g. core, reverse circulation, open- hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling technique was Reverse Circulation (R with hole diameter of 140mm face sampli hammer.